 Reliable suppliers can become less predictable in the short term.
 A supplier may suddenly become unavailable due to excessive demand or take longer to provide cargo.
 Logistics managers should look for nearby suppliers and spread their pool.
-You can quickly pivot to other suppliers if one gets hampered by supply chain issues.
+You can quickly pivot to other suppliers if you get hampered by supply chain issues.

 Not every supplier is reliable.
 Some suppliers won’t have the right resources for your company, but suppliers won’t tell you if that’s the case.
 They want new business and will present themselves in the best way possible.
 Do your homework on each supplier to make sure you work with great partners.